Welcome to GitLab! We're glad to have you here!

 - Lock files to prevent conflicts

-- View of the current health and status of each CI environment running on Kubernetes with Deploy Boards
+- View the current health and status of each CI environment running on Kubernetes with Deploy Boards

 You can also integrate GitLab with numerous third-party applications, such as Mattermost, Microsoft Teams, HipChat, Trello, Slack, Bamboo CI, JIRA, and a lot more.